BoboyeOkeya/PEM_Fuel_Cell_Voltage_Control/IOFBL/README.md

-# Input-Output FeedBack Linearization (IOFBL) Control of a PEM Fuel Cell
+# Input-Output FeedBack Linearization (IOFBL) and Control of a PEM Fuel Cell

 ## Brief Description
-This folder contains the IOFBL based controller designed for a PEM fuel cell model based on the [Padulles Model1](https://github.com/BoboyeOkeya/PEM_Fuel_Cell_Voltage_Control/blob/main/padulles_model.zcos)
+This folder contains the IOFBL-based controller designed for a PEM fuel cell model based on the [Padulles Model1](https://github.com/BoboyeOkeya/PEM_Fuel_Cell_Voltage_Control)

 ## The Controller Design